elviswolcott/bandersnatch-PAC/README.md

 ## What happens if I don't vote? ##

-Nothing.
+The extension will do nothing, Netflix will go with the default option.

 ## What happens when there's a tie? ##

 This behavior is somewhat undefined.
-The vote tallying uses Object.enumerate, so the order depends on the object.
-However,this does not mean the first vote wins necessarily.
-According to the spec, JSON key/value pairs or unsorted, so there is no guarantee of which order they will be processed.
+The vote tallying uses `Object.enumerate`, so the order votes are processed depends on the order of the object keys.
+However, this does not necessarily mean the first vote will win.
+According to the spec, JSON key/value pairs are unsorted.
+Therefore, the order they will be processed is unknown.
 This adds some level of randomness, which seems like a acceptable solution for ties.

 Sources:
 1. [JSON Spec](https://json.org/)

 ## Can you add... ##

-Maybe!
-[Create an issue](https://github.com/elviswolcott/bandersnatch-PAC/issues/new) with the `enhancement` tag and I'll see if it's something I can add.
+Maybe, [create an issue](https://github.com/elviswolcott/bandersnatch-PAC/issues/new) with the `enhancement` tag and I'll see if it's something I can add.

 ## My question isn't here! ##

-[Create an issue](https://github.com/elviswolcott/bandersnatch-PAC/issues/new) with the `question` tag and I'll add it to the FAQ as soon as possible.
+[Create an issue](https://github.com/elviswolcott/bandersnatch-PAC/issues/new) with the `question` tag and I'll add it to the FAQ.

 ## It's broken. ##